 The classic bestseller, the great sailing adventure story of Donald Crowhurst.
-Now a major motion picture.

 In 1968, Donald Crowhurst was trying to market a nautical navigation device he had developed, and saw the Sunday Times Golden Globe round the world sailing race as the perfect opportunity to showcase his product.